No Need to Hoof It to See War Horse

 - Language/Profanity: “Bast-rd”; “hell”; “d-mn”; “good Lord”; “bugger me.”

 - Alcohol/Smoking/Drugs: A man drinks from a flask; an accusation that a man can’t afford to pay his landlord because he buys beer for his horses; man is said to drink in order to forget the mistakes he’s made.

 - Sex/Nudity: None.

 - Violence/Crime: Man kicked by horse; a gun is cocked; a man threatens another man with knitting needles; warfare includes swords, machine guns, other gunfire, bombs and explosions, with bodies seen flying through the air after bomb impact; a man is shot by a firing squad; orders given to shoot fleeing soldiers; dead soldiers shown; a horse is entangled in barbed wire; a tank runs over a horse.

 Religion: A character says he used to believe that God gave each man his share of bad luck, but he no longer believes that; a war cry: “Fear God!
-Honor the king!”; a man says, “God and the king will keep an eye on you”; a man prays the 23rd Psalm; a man says, “Thank God for the end of this struggle.
+Honor the king!”; a man says, “God and the king will keep an eye on you”; a man prays the Psalms 23; a man says, “Thank God for the end of this struggle.
 And victory.”

 Questions?
 Comments?
 Contact the writer at [email protected].